SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/06a-pegasus.md

 #   The wall time from the start of the workflow execution to the end as
 #   reported by the DAGMAN.In case of rescue dag the value is the
 #   cumulative of all retries.
-# Workflow cumulative job wall time:
+# Cumulative job wall time:
 #   The sum of the wall time of all jobs as reported by kickstart.
 #   In case of job retries the value is the cumulative of all retries.
 #   For workflows having sub workflow jobs (i.e SUBDAG and SUBDAX jobs),